 For the burgers:

-- cheese, lettuce, tomato, pickles, onion, mayonnaise, ketchup, etc.
+- bacon, cheese, lettuce, tomato, pickles, onion, mayonnaise, ketchup, etc.

-- Divide the ground chuck into 6 equal portions, 6 ounces each.
-Form into 5-inch wide patties with a deep indentation in the middle.
+- Divide the ground beef into 6 equal portions, 6-ounces each.
+Form into 5-inch wide patties with a deep indention in the middle.
 Place in a large shallow, glass baking pan.

-- Heat gas grill to 325-350 degrees.
-If you don't have a thermometer, heat on high until hot, then reduce the heat to medium before adding the burgers.
-Wet a paper towel with vegetable oil and using tongs, oil the grilling surface thoroughly.
+- Heat a gas grill to 325-350°F. If you don't have a thermometer, heat on high until hot, then reduce the heat to medium before adding the burgers.
+Using tongs, carefully oil the grilling surface again thoroughly.

-- Cook the burgers until until they are cooked through, about 7 minutes on each side.
+- Grill the burgers until cooked through, about 7-9 minutes on each side.

-- Allow the hamburgers to rest 5 minutes before serving.
+- Allow the hamburgers to rest 5 to 10 minutes before serving.

-Make a deep indentation in the middle of each patty.
+- Make a deep indention in the middle of each patty.
 This insures the middle will cook evenly as the burgers puff up.